Use Case Diagram – Step by Step Tutorial with Example

 4. Relationships

 2. Actor: The Actor is represented by the human stick image.
-Anyone who use to perform a certain function in the system is an actor.
+Anyone who used to perform a certain function in the system is an actor.
 Actors may be someone or something that can be a person, an organization, another system, a machine, or an external device.
 So who or what is going to using our system is Actors like customers, staff, admin, bank, students, teachers, etc.

 Type of Actors: